 No matter how well intended someone is, it's tough to stay focused once you're, as someone recently put it, "sucked back into the vortex."

-Many leaders who lead from a distance-including district, regional, and area managers-find it a struggle to stay on track with their plans because the environment keeps throwing up roadblocks.
+Many leaders who lead from a distance-including district, regional, and area leaders-find it a struggle to stay on track with their plans because the environment keeps throwing up roadblocks.
 For any training to create lasting behavior change and deliver ongoing, long-term results, reinforcement is key.

-According to the forgetting curve, on average, people forget 70% of what was taught within 24 hours of a training experience.
 Reinforcement can reshape the forgetting curve and maximize retention and application.
 In some ways it's even more critical in the retail world, where the environment is fighting change every step of the way.

 Here are 7 reinforcement strategies to help participants internalize the training so they can turn it into daily practice and drive performance results.

-Keep Senior Leaders Involved A special executive session for senior leaders can help them understand their critical role in reinforcement as well as ensure they model the language and skills taught in all meetings, communication, and quarterly reviews, and adopt the appropriate behavioral style whenever possible.
+Keep Senior Leaders Involved

+A special executive session for senior leaders can help them understand their critical role in reinforcement as well as ensure they model the language and skills taught in all meetings, communication, and quarterly reviews, and adopt the appropriate behavioral style whenever possible.